hsnucnmc/winter-2022/nginx.md

 IP-based Virtual Host
 - Every virtual host use a dedicated IP address.
 - There are not so many IP addresses.
 - For example, a server has two IP addresses `140.131.149.1` (external) and `10.1.1.1` (internal).
-By using virtual host, we can see different page when accessing the server with server IP addresses `140.131.149.1` and `10.1.1.1`.
+By using IP-based virtual host, we can see different pages depending on the requesting IP addresses.

 ::right::

 Name-based Virtual Host
 - Every virtual host has a domain name.
 - Client must support HTTP 1.1 since server needs `Host` header.
 - For example, a server has domain name `example.com`, and all its subdomain points to it.
-By using virtual host, we can see different page when accessing the server with domain names `a.example.com` and `b.example.com`.
+By using name-based virtual host, we can see different pages depending on the requesting domain name (maybe `a.example.com` and `b.example.com`).

 <!--